 Whole wheat pizza dough can give your pizza a healthier edge without sacrificing flavor.
 Here is an awesome healthy pizza crust recipe.

-Looking for whole wheat pizza dough to make your pizza a little healthier?
-Look no further.
+If you're looking for a whole wheat crust to make your pizza a little healthier, look no further!

 Use this crust with your usual toppings and enjoy a hearty and healthier pizza.